starpeace-project/starpeace-client-website-assets/README.md

 ## Build and Deployment

-After building repository with grunt ```combine```, game-ready assets are compiled and placed within the ```/build/public/``` folder.
+After building repository with ```npm run assets```, game-ready assets are compiled and placed within the ```/build/public/``` folder.
 These resources should be served as static assets from web application and can be cached if desired.

 ### cdn.starpeace.io